 The Average Beagle Life Cycle

 From blind newborn to dignified senior, this is what life is like for a beagle.
-Their life cycle is very similar to many other breeds of dog, though their large ears are a sight to behold during puppyhood!
+Their life cycle is very similar to many other breeds of dogs, though their large ears are a sight to behold during puppyhood!

 Newborn beagles are born to their mother in a litter of at least three puppies.
 They are born without the use of any of their senses, including sight and sound, and their keen sense of smell is not yet developed either.
-If you are taking care of a newborn litter of beagles, it is important to handle them with care, but get them used to human touch.
+If you are taking care of a newborn litter of beagles, it is important to handle them with care but get them used to the human touch.

 The first three weeks of a baby beagle’s life is all about eating and sleeping.
 They are incapable of doing much else, and they are completely reliant on their mother or on a human hand to feed them during this time.
 Their sight begins to develop at roughly three weeks of age.